|Elliott Sound Products||Inverter AC Power Supplies|

 Although it is possible to use much the same power amplifier arrangement as shown in Figure 2, a great deal of feedback is needed to obtain good linearity.
 It's generally easier to use a more-or-less conventional power amp (but remembering that it has to be fully protected against accidental shorts, normal momentary overloads and possibly very reactive loads.
 This makes the amplifier complex and expensive, and more so if you want to operate if from a low supply voltage.

 When the supply voltage is only 12V DC, it's almost essential to run two amplifiers in bridge (BTL) mode, since that effectively doubles the supply voltage.
 Using a linear power amplifier is not viable for an inverter for a UPS, because the efficiency is poor (expect no better than ~60% for 'real-world' circuits), although it can be increased slightly at the expense of some distortion.
-Expecting better than 70% is generally unrealistic unless the sinewave is clipped to the extent that it resembles a squarewave.
+Expecting better than 70% overall efficiency is generally unrealistic unless the sinewave is clipped to the extent that it resembles a squarewave.

 Figure 7 - Clipped 'Pure' Sinewave Waveform